 Where a complainant IGO succeeds in a UDRP/URS proceeding, the losing registrant proceeds to file suit in a court of mutual jurisdiction, and the IGO subsequently succeeds in asserting jurisdictional immunity, the registrant shall have the option to transfer the dispute to an arbitration forum meeting certain pre-established criteria for determination under the national law that the original appeal was based upon, with such action limited to deciding the ownership of the domain name.
 An IGO who files a complaint under the UDRP/URS shall be required to agree to this limited arbitration mechanism when filing the complaint.
 The parties shall have the option to mutually agree to limit the original judicial proceedings to solely determining the ownership of the domain name.
 Subject to agreement by the registrant concerned, the parties shall also be free to utilize the limited arbitration mechanism described above at any time prior to the registrant filing suit in a court of mutual jurisdiction.

+In agreeing to utilize the limited arbitration mechanism, both the complainant and respondent are required to inform ICANN.

+General Principles for Binding Arbitration:

+Substantive law – arbitrator decides dispute under the national law under which the judicial appeal was originally brought, not the UDRP / both parties can mutually agree to proceed under another national law (this is the normal practice in arbitration cases).

+Procedural rules – same as in the applicable judicial system / different rules can be mutually agreed to by both parties.

+Venue – to be conducted in an arbitration forum certified to meet certain basic criteria, and cannot be an IGO (e.g., WIPO) or the arbitration forum that decided the underlying UDRP, to assure lack of bias and de novo review.

+Panelist(s) – Default option is a three-member panel, the chair of which must be a retired judge from that jurisdiction; explore possibility of creating a standing panel from which to choose the two panelists other than the chair (i.e. parties cannot choose the chair of the panel.)

+Language – same language to be used as in national judicial forum (alternate language can be selected by mutual agreement of the parties).

+Discovery – same as in judicial case.

+Interim remedies (e.g., domain locking)? – same as if court case had continued.

+Remedies – same as in judicial case.

+Costs – seek to be the same as or lower than in a judicial case.

+Enforcement of award – decision to uphold UDRP determination would result in domain transfer or extinguishment; enforcement of any available monetary award against IGO needs to be considered, but at a minimum failure to pay could bar it from any future ability to file a UDRP or URS.

+Precedential value of decision – While there’s no way to fully replicate the precedent of a court decision, policy could state a distinct recommendation that any case shifted to arbitration should consider and seek to follow judicial precedent on similar cases brought under the same law, and also be consistent with prior arbitrations under that law (if any).